WASHINGTON

 Jill and I have visited the observation deck three times, Bailey twice, and Maddie once.
 Our most recent visit came in October of 2021 where we were able to witness the revolving floor on the first deck and the newly remodeled wall of plexiglass on the second deck.

 For a guy that doesn’t like heights it took me awhile to get comfortable being out on the observation deck on the top floor.
 The bottom floor comes complete with a revolving deck as well as a floor made of glass.
 Truthfully, I never felt entirely comfortable looking through the glass floor while standing over 600 feet above the ground.
 However, it was a very unique feature and made for some amazing views.
 The girls, who are much more daring than I, absolutely loved it!
+Whether you are shopping for something specific, or just looking to window show, Pike Place Market is a must do Seattle experience.

 When we visit we enjoy attempting to take the perfect picture in front of the iconic sign, watching salmon be thrown from one end of the fish market to another, and simply wandering through the market.